 - Roasted Red Peppers: Roasted red peppers add a nice texture and smokey element to the pasta salad.

 - Onions: Use a red or Vidalia onion.
 White or yellow onions can be used, but have a much stronger taste and can overwhelm some of the delicate flavors.
-I would only half a white or yellow onion if you opt to use one of those varieties.
+I would only have half a white or yellow onion if you opt to use one of those varieties.

 - Pepperoni/Salami: Mini pepperoni or cubed salami, makes a hearty, flavorful addition to the pasta salad.
 Feel free to leave the meat out for a vegetarian-friendly side dish.